 - What are they most interested in learning about?

-- How can you make them feel that they are being spoken directly to by someone who understands them and knows exactly what they need at this moment?
-If all goes well, it should feel as though an expert is coming into their home every day and taking care of them through their difficult struggles.
+- How can you make them feel that they are being spoken directly to by someone who understands them and knows exactly what they need now?
+If all goes well, it should feel like an expert is coming into their home daily and taking care of them through their difficult struggles.

 That’s some powerful stuff!
 They’ll be grateful, for sure.

-This goes hand-in-hand with speaking directly with the reader—make sure that everything written is in their language (not yours) or even better—their words (not yours).
+This goes hand-in-hand with speaking directly with the reader—make sure that everything written is in their language (not yours) or their words (not yours).
 This will help create more of an empathetic connection between them and whoever is writing something up on behalf of your organization.
-That person must seem more trustworthy when presenting information later on down the line if needed/wanted.
+That person must seem more trustworthy when presenting information later on if needed/wanted.

 Make your content relevant to your readers.